joelbeedle/salsa/README.md

 The testbed is extended from the original Box2D testbed.
 It has three interactive GUI modes, and a headless mode.
 The three GUI modes are Sandbox, Queue, and Map Creator.

-At any time, press escape to change modes.

-The testbed comes with a template `user.cpp` file, showing how to configure the testbed, and an example of using the Test Queue.
-There is more detail on how to create custom implementations in the Extensibility section.
+The testbed comes with a template `user.cpp` file, containing an example on how to configure the testbed and use the Test Queue.
+There is more detail on how to create custom implementations in the [Extensibility section](#extensibility).

 Both Sandbox and Queue modes allow the user to dynamically interact with the simulation as it is occuring.
 Queue mode is intended to collect data, and Sandbox mode is intended for algorithm development.
 Modes can be switched between seamlessly.
 Registries are used internally inside the `salsa` library as communication interfaces.